Yunuuuu/ggalign/README.md

     </tr>
 </tbody></table>

-## Comparison of specifications with other similar tools
+## Comparison of the specifications with other tools

 | Specification                                | `ggalign`                                             | `marsilea`    | `ComplexHeatmap`                                      |
 |----------------------------------------------|-------------------------------------------------------|---------------|-------------------------------------------------------|